Perth-Artifactory/website/_pages/membership.md

 Joining the Artifactory as a member (as opposed to using the space with a Day Pass) requires an application to join.
 We encourage everyone to tour the space in person at one of our Open Days first before applying to join as a member.
 Once you have submitted your application and paid the corresponding membership fee you're able to use the space as a member until your application is processed.
 The only exception is you will need to be approved before you can get a 24/7 key.
 In the event your application is unsuccessful (rare) we will refund your membership fee.

+Note: This means that until you've been approved for a key (typically takes at least two event attendances unless you're a regular day pass user) you will still only be able to access the workshop during events.

 ## Full/Concession membership

 Full: [$75/mo](https://artifactory.tidyhq.com/public/membership_levels/57b90dbb32)